cosmos/developer-portal/academy/2-cosmos-concepts/3-transactions.md

         },
         {
             title: 'Broadcast',
-            description: '**Broadcast** the signed transaction using one of the available interfaces.'
+            description: '**Broadcast** the signed transaction using one of the available interfaces so that it eventually reaches validators.'
         }
     ]
 "/>